jackesfonseca/fso-mini-shell/README.md

 ## Playing with mini-shell
-Open the bash and run:
+Open the terminal and run:

     gcc mini_shell.c -O2 -static -lm